Generalised learning of time-series: Ornstein-Uhlenbeck processes: Abstract

 \section{Abstract}

-In machine learning, statistics, econometrics and statistical physics cross-validation (CV) is used as a standard approach in quantifying the generalization performance of a statistical model.
-In practice, a direct usage of CV is avoided for time-series due to several issues.
+In machine learning, statistics, econometrics and statistical physics, cross-validation (CV) is used as a standard approach in quantifying the generalisation performance of a statistical model.
 A direct application of CV in time-series leads to the loss of serial correlations, a requirement of preserving any non-stationarity and the prediction of the past data using the future data.
-In this work, we propose a meta-algorithm called {\it reconstructive cross validation} ($rCV$) that avoids all these issues.
-At first, $k$ folds are formed with non-overlapping randomly selected subsets of the original time-series.
-Then, we generate $k$ new partial time-series by removing data points from a given fold: every new partial time-series have missing points at random from a different entire fold.
-A suitable imputation or a smoothing technique is used to reconstruct $k$ time-series.
+In this work, we propose a meta-algorithm called reconstructive cross validation (rCV ) that avoids all these issues.
+At first, k folds are formed with non-overlapping randomly selected subsets of the original time-series.
+Then, we generate k new partial time-series by removing data points from a given fold: every new partial time-series have missing points at random from a different entire fold.
+A suitable imputation or a smoothing technique is used to reconstruct k time-series.
 We call these reconstructions secondary models.
-Thereafter, we build the primary $k$ time-series models using new time-series coming from the secondary models.
+Thereafter, we build the primary k time-series models using new time-series coming from the secondary models.
 The performance of the primary models are evaluated simultaneously by computing the deviations from the originally removed data points and out-of-sample (OSS) data.
-These amounts to reconstruction and prediction errors.
-If the secondary models use a technique that retains the data points exactly, such as Gaussian process regression, there will be no errors present on the data points that are not removed.
-By this procedure serial correlations are retained, any non-stationarity is preserved within models and there will be no prediction of past data using the future data points.
-The cross-validation in time-series model can be practiced with $rCV$.
-Moreover, we can build time-series learning curves by repeating $rCV$ procedure with different $k$ values.
-Consequently, $rCV$ enables a generalized learning of time-series data.
-In order to show the utility of $rCV$, we estimate the generalised performance of the models built on simulated Ornstein-Uhlenbeck processes and obtain time-series learning curves via $rCV$.
+Full cross-validation in time-series models can be practiced with rCV along with generating learning curves.